|Nutritional Guidelines (per serving)|

 - 1 turkey breast (skinless, boneless, and cut in half)

 - 3 to 4 garlic cloves (minced)

 - 1 chipotle chile in adobo sauce (minced)

-- Place turkey in a resealable container or plastic bag, add minced garlic and brine, seal and allow to rest in refrigerator for up to 24 hours (see Brining Turkey Step by Step).
+Place turkey in a resealable container or plastic bag, add minced garlic and brine, seal and allow to rest in refrigerator for up to 24 hours.

-- Combine honey, chipotle, mustard, and vinegar in a bowl.
+Combine the honey, chipotle, mustard, and vinegar in a bowl.

-- Remove turkey from refrigerator and discard brine mixture.
-Place turkey on grill rack and cook for 25-30 minutes, turning once.
+Remove turkey from refrigerator and discard brine mixture.
+Place turkey on grill rack and cook for 25 to 30 minutes, turning once.

-- Turkey should be between 165-175 F when done.
-Remove from heat and let rest for 5-10 minutes before slicing.
+Turkey should be between 165 to 175 F when done.
+Remove from heat and let rest for 5 to 10 minutes before slicing.